frederikgramkortegaard/sanitara/README.md

     ...
 --verbose        # Used for debug purposes

+--ensemble       # Takes the mean of every metric, if the resulting
+                 # value is >= 0.5, the domain will be disallowed.

 --allow-requests # Used to allow a user to request access from
                  # whoever is listed as the administrator
                  # using SMS or the online GUI